-In the 70s, Viking Holding AS (initially led by H.E.
-Hansen-Tangen Rederi) shifted its focus to the offshore industry and for the next two decades it was involved in all kinds of drilling operations, from operating drill rigs and drill ships to designing and constructing drill barges.
-Among the drilling units the company owned and operated was the semi-submersible “Haakon Magnus”, which was named after HRH Crown Prince Haakon Magnus and christened by HRH Queen Sonja in 1975.
+In the 70s, Viking Holding AS shifted its focus to the offshore industry, and for the next two decades it was involved in a range of drilling operations -- from operating drill rigs and drill ships to designing and constructing drill barges.
+Among the drilling units the company owned and operated was the semi-submersible Haakon Magnus, which was named after HRH Crown Prince Haakon Magnus and christened by HRH Queen Sonja in 1975.

-||In the early 90s, Viking Holding AS embarked on a new challenge in the dredging industry and more recently it has been putting its extensive experience and knowledge of the industry into developing new products. |
+||In the early 90s, Viking Holding AS embarked on a new venture in the dredging industry and for the next two decades it put its extensive experience and knowledge of the industry into developing new products. |

 | || |

-|UniTong was developed during2003-2006.
-The machine can connect and disconnect drill pipe as well as casing and tubing on oil platforms.
+|UniTong was developed during 2003 and 2006.
+The machine can connect and disconnect drill pipes as well as casing and tubing on oil platforms.
 It also has additional functions that improve safety on the drill floor.
 UniTong replaces up to five other machines and is currently operational on several oil installations worldwide.
-UniTong won Best Mechanical Engineering Award at the world’s largest oil industry trade fair, OTC, in 2005 and was sold as part of V-Tech AS to Weatherford in 2008.
-The revenue is being used to develop new technology.||UniSlips was developed during 2006-2008.
+UniTong won the Best Mechanical Engineering Award a OTC, the world’s largest oil industry trade fair in 2005 and was sold as part of V-Tech AS to Weatherford in 2008.
+The revenue from this sale is being used to develop new technology.||UniSlips was developed during 2006 and 2008.
 UniSlips is positioned underneath the UniTong; it holds the drill pipe in place when connecting and disconnecting pipes of various dimensions.
-As with the UniTong, the UniSlips replaces several machines and improves safety on the drill floor.
-UniSlips also won Best Mechanical Engineering Award at the world’s largest oil industry trade fair, OTC, in 2007 and was sold as part of V-Tech to Weatherford in 2008.
-The revenue is being used to develop new technology.|
+Similarly to the UniTong, the UniSlips replaces several machines and improves safety on the drill floor.
+UniSlips also won Best the Mechanical Engineering Award at OTC, the world’s largest oil industry trade fair in 2007 and was sold as part of V-Tech to Weatherford in 2008.
+The revenue from this sale is being used to develop new technology.|